SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 Ticket processing is done by Service Agents in SAP Cloud for Customer.
 For most businesses, improving the customer service quality is a main component for success, driving loyalty and customer satisfaction.
 Main component for this is improving the efficiency of the Service Agents.
 Finding a solution of customer problems fast, reducing duplicate work for service request investigation and reacting on most common customer challenges adequately is an area for innovation that can be explored by extension application developers.

 Duplicate ticket finder sample application is focusing on this business case, by offering simple integrated solution to find and classify tickets reported or related to the same customer problem.
 The ultimate goal of the application is to demonstrate the technical integration points between SAP Cloud for Customer and SAP Cloud Platform Java Extension Applications in the context of a realistic business scenario.
-It can be used as a template for gaining knowledge on how to implement extension applications for SAP Hybris Cloud for Customer using SAP Cloud Platform.
+It can be used as a template for gaining knowledge on how to implement extension applications for SAP Cloud for Customer using SAP Cloud Platform.

 The application use-case is: